ViktorStehle/imagefilter/README.md

 # Image filter with C
 A project for my edx computer science course.

-I had to develope a good understanding of how C works and for further improvment I added extra filter ideas:
+I had to develop a good understanding of how C works and for further improvement I added extra filter ideas:

 ### Greyscale
 ![Greyscale](https://user-images.githubusercontent.com/106766191/195436545-0c15821b-1a67-4097-a7ea-f329b5363261.png)